schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Opposition

-A naval architect tests at a aircraft cabin.
+A naval architect tests at an aircraft cabin.

 ## Negative Scouring